-Born in Watford, Hertfordshire, England on 26 February 1883, the oldest child of Louise and George Pearkes, he attended Berkhamsted School.
-In 1906, he and his brother emigrated to Alberta where they settled near Red Deer.
-In 1911, George joined the North-West Mounted Police and served in Yukon until the outbreak of the First World War.
+Born in Watford, Hertfordshire, England on February 26, 1883, the oldest child of Louise and George Pearkes, he attended Berkhamsted School.
+In 1906, he and his brother immigrated to Alberta where they settled near Red Deer.
+In 1911, George joined the North-West Mounted Police and served in the Yukon until the outbreak of the First World War.
 In 1915, he enlisted in the Canadian Expeditionary Force, later rising to command the 5th Canadian Mounted Rifles.

-VC Action: As well as recognizing his courage, the award of the Victoria Cross to Major Pearkes was due to his skilful handling of his troops at Passchendaele in Belgium on 30 and 31 October 1917.
-At a particular stage, the progress of Pearkes's troops was threatened by a German strongpoint.
-Quickly evaluating the situation, he captured the position, which enabled him to continue to advance toward his objective, and then to hold it with a small number of men, despite a wound in the thigh.
+VC Citation: As well as recognizing his courage, the award of the Victoria Cross to Major Pearkes was due to his skilful handling of his troops at Passchendaele in Belgium on 30 and 31 October 1917.

-Citation: "For most conspicuous bravery and skilful handling of the troops under his command during the capture and consolidation of considerably more than the objectives allotted to him, in an attack.
+"For most conspicuous bravery and skilful handling of the troops under his command during the capture and consolidation of considerably more than the objectives allotted to him, in an attack.

-Just prior to the advance Maj.
+Just prior to the advance, Maj.
 Pearkes was wounded in the left thigh.
 Regardless of his wound, he continued to lead his men with the utmost gallantry, despite many obstacles.